Cold seep: Environmental impacts

-Climate driven processes and climate change will affect the frequency and intensity of cascading, with unknown effects on the benthic fauna.
+Climate-driven processes and climate change will affect the frequency and intensity of cascading, with unknown effects on the benthic fauna.
 Another potential effect of climate change is related to energy transport from surface waters to the seafloor.
-Primary production will change in the surface layers according to sun exposure, water temperature, major stratification of water masses, for example and this will affect the food chain down to the deep seafloor, which will be subject to differences in quantity, quality, and timing of organic matter input.
+Primary production will change in the surface layers according to sun exposure, water temperature, major stratification of water masses, and other effects, and this will affect the food chain down to the deep seafloor, which will be subject to differences in quantity, quality, and timing of organic matter input.
 As commercial fisheries move into deeper waters, all of these effects will affect the communities and populations of organisms in cold seeps and the deep sea in general.